MF 072 : Vera Volchansky Shares a Huge Setback on the Road to Superstardom That Opened the Door

 Fulbright Award (to study Russian Avant-Garde, St. Petersburg Conservatory) 2008.

 Aspen Music Festival Conducting Fellowship 2007.

 How Vera gets inspired to conquer the day:

 Live enzymes!
 While Vera would love to list the cliches of early mornings, jogs, sun rises and bird songs, she deals with an autoimmune thyroid condition.
-To maintain her body’s nutritional needs, Vera takes Body Balance, a nutritional drink, followed by lots of green tea
+To maintain her body’s nutritional needs, Vera takes Body Balance, a nutritional drink, followed by lots of green tea or hot chocolate.

 Setback or failure that led to pivot and shift: